CalConnect/DEVGUIDE/README.md

 CalConnect project to provide documentation on Calndaring and related issues.

-View the site at ...
+View the site at http://devguide-calconnect.rhcloud.com/Home

-The raw pages are visible [here](Table of Contents.md)